chisel/fluorite/README.md

 # Fluorite

-Fluorite is an easy-to-use API documentation generator built to rapidly create a single-page documentation for RESTful API (or any other type of documentation) while being flexible in design.
+Fluorite is an easy-to-use API documentation generator, built to allow rapid development of single-page API documentations (RESTful and other types of APIs) while being flexible in design.

-Fluorite encourages modular structures, therefore, the documentation is made of different modules glued together using a JSON configuration file (called the skeleton).
+Fluorite encourages modular structures, therefore, the documentation is made of different modules glued together using a JSON configuration file, called the skeleton.
 Modules are either JSON files (for defining RESTful API routes) or pure Markdown (for other documentations), all loaded into one HTML page to form the documentation.

 # Installation